 I’m a pretty laid-back person, am fairly introverted, and I enjoy both playful banter and “deep dives.”
 Some of my favorite qualities are spiritual growth, humor, perseverance, and creativity.
 My husband, Brian, and I make a point of deftly mocking our troubles away.
 Okay, we pray a lot, too.
 We are blessed to be a finely-tuned MomDad machine of three closely-spaced boys.

-My interests might be better categorized as fantasies, considering the circumstances.
-I studied art in school, seeing it as an enjoyable means to a medical end, but I ultimately decided against Physical Therapy, and started making logos.
-Then, I stopped making logos and started making babies.
 My boys are a perfect excuse to do what I really love: play.
-I enjoy problem-solving, photography, many types of music, playing most sports (racquetball!!), shoot-em-up video games, almost any board game, doodling, reading, technology, travel, and most of all spending time with family and friends.
+I enjoy problem-solving, working with my hands (especially creatively), listening to many types of music, playing drums, playing most sports (racquetball!!), shoot-em-up video games, silly board games, doodling, getting buried in riveting conversation, reading, learning, traveling, and most of all spending time with family and friends.

-I started blogging because, firstly, I type much faster than I write, and there is so much I want to remember about my family life.
+I started blogging because, firstly, I type much faster than I write, and there is so much I want to remember about my family, and about my own thoughts on life.
 Secondly, I want to close the distance between us and our family and friends who don’t get to see the kids’ daily antics.
 If anyone else sneaks a little schadenfreude at my motherly fumbling – enjoy!